astropy/astropy/docs/units/standard_units.rst

 .. _doc_dimensionless_unit:

-The dimensionless unit
+The Dimensionless Unit
 ======================

-In addition to these units, `astropy.units` includes the concept of the dimensionless unit, used to indicate quantities that don't have a physical dimension.
+In addition to these units, `astropy.units` includes the concept of the dimensionless unit, used to indicate quantities that do not have a physical dimension.
 This is distinct in concept from a unit that is equal to `None`: that indicates that no unit was specified in the data or by the user.